 After completing high school, Hosoya left Hiroshima, took his chances and came to Tokyo to enroll in Tokyo announcement school (some of the famous graduates include Noriyaki Suguyama, Takuma Terashima, Soichiro Hoshi, Toshiki Masuda, Hiroki Takahashi and Kapei Yamaguchi), graduating successfully in 2002.

-Yoshimasa Hosoya made his debut as a seiyuu under Mausu Production, talent agency known for their talents Daisuke Ono (now freelancer) and Miyuki Sawashiro.
+Yoshimasa Hosoya made his debut as a seiyuu under Mausu Production, talent agency known for their talents Daisuke Ono (now freelancer) and Miyuki Sawashiro (now with AONI Production).

 Contrary to most seiyuu, Hosoya‘s first work as a seiyuu was for a video game – when he was still a trainee (he took extra classes in Mausu‘s own training school before making his official debut).
 It wasn’t until 2005 that he’d take his first anime roles.